yepher/RaZBerry/README.md

 Updates

+2014 Aug 18 - HackRF has arrived and now I have raw RF samples of ZWave devices.
+Next step is to work on GFSK decoder.

 2013 Aug 13 - I am now backing the HackRF on KickStarter.
 The goal is to apply my learnings to decoding the RF part of ZWave.